bonsairobo/MyNixOs/README.md

 The development environment is focused on keyboard and shell usage, centering around `fish`, `tmux`, and `helix`.
 Many modern Unix tools are provided as well.

-Remaining desktop usage is also keyboard focused, using the `sway` tiling window manager and Wayland compositor.
+Remaining desktop usage is also keyboard focused by using a tiling window manager.

 For gaming, Steam is installed and the `.desktop` file is modified to force using NVIDIA PRIME offloading.